AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/sendPaymentForm$Input.md

 > `readonly` `optional` **credentials**: [`InputCredentials$Input`](InputCredentials$Input.md) \| `null`

-The credentials chosen by user for payment; pass null for a payment in Telegram stars
+The credentials chosen by user for payment; pass null for a payment in Telegram Stars

 ### input\_invoice?